(This article was updated in 2024 according to the increase of the fixed tax).

-The new law includes a € 100,000 substitutive flat tax on all foreign incomes for individuals who become Italian residents.
-The most important requirement is to become an Italian resident after at least a 9-year period of residence outside of Italy.
+The new law includes a € 200,000 substitutive flat tax (€ 100.000 till 2024) on all foreign incomes for individuals who become Italian residents.
+The essential requirement is to become an Italian resident after at least 9 years living outside Italy.

 The yearly flat tax